PennLINC/qsirecon/docs/input_data.rst

 Many open datasets are provided in minimally preprocessed form.
-Most of these have a bespoke processing pipeline and in many cases these pipelines are very similar to QSIRecon.
+Most of these have a bespoke processing pipeline and in many cases these pipelines are very similar to *QSIRecon*.
 Instead of preprocessing these from scratch, you can run reconstruction workflows on the minimally preprocessed data by specifying the pipeline that was used for preprocessing.